 There are a lot of identified caused for hoarding.
 These include a problem in processing information, beliefs and practices about acquired items and emotional anxiety associated with the discarding of these items.
 To a compulsive hoarder, every item they come into is of great value.
 They hang on to these possessions because they believe they will come in handy in the future.

 Signs and symptoms of hoarding disorder include the following: irrational attachment to possessions, cluttered living spaces, difficulty getting rid of items, moving collected things from one pile to another without getting rid of them, collecting of invaluable items, organizing and categorizing difficulties, poor decision making skills, poor socialization skills and difficulty managing daily activities.

 - help with hoarding disorder

 - help for hoarding disorder

-- is hoarding an attachment disorder ?
+- hoarding disorder support

 - teenage hoarding and eating disorder